javascript-studio/studio-lambda/README.md

 # Studio Lambda

-A custom lambda execution environment.
+A custom lambda execution environment for local testing.
 Runs each lambda function in it's own process.
+Defaults are tailored for [apex][].

 ## Usage